-Onions take 90 to 130 days to reach maturity.
-Also, the best time to plant them is in early spring.
+Onions take 90 to 100 days to reach maturity when planted from seeds.
+Also, in most climates, the best time to plant them is in early spring to mid-spring.

-Below is a basic guide on how to grow onions.
+Below is a basic guide on how to grow onions at home:

 How to Grow Onions From Seed

 Start the seeds indoors in a container with rich compost or potting soil.
-However, it’s best to start them 8–10 weeks before you plan to transplant them in the garden.
+However, it’s best to start them 8 to 10 weeks before you plan to transplant them outdoors into the garden.

-You can also soak the seeds first for better germination.
-Also, follow the packaging details as instructions may vary by climate and variety.
+Soak the seeds first before planting for better germination.
+Also, follow the packaging details, as instructions may vary by climate and onion variety.

 Planting Onion Sets